mccc86/frontend-nanodegree-feedreader/README.md

 These tests were added in jasmine folder/spec/feedreader.js

-To run it, you can download it or clone the repo and open it in your browser.
+To run it, you can download it or clone the repo and open index.html in your browser.